Brooklyn: Sports

 Brooklyn's most famous historical team, the Brooklyn Dodgers, named for "trolley dodgers" played at Ebbets Field.
 In 1947 Jackie Robinson was hired by the Dodgers as the first African-American player in Major League Baseball in the modern era.
 In 1955, the Dodgers, perennial National League pennant winners, won the only World Series for Brooklyn against their rival New York Yankees.
 The event was marked by mass euphoria and celebrations.
 Just two years later, the Dodgers moved to Los Angeles.
 Walter O'Malley, the team's owner at the time, is still vilified, even by Brooklynites too young to remember the Dodgers as Brooklyn's ball club.

 After a 43-year hiatus, professional baseball returned to the borough in 2001 with the Brooklyn Cyclones, a minor league team that plays in MCU Park in Coney Island.
 They are an affiliate of the New York Mets.

-The New York Cosmos of the NASL began playing at MCU Park in 2017.
+The minor-league New York Cosmos soccer club played its home games at MCU Park in 2017.
+A new Brooklyn FC will begin play in 2024, fielding a women's team in the first-division USL Super League and a men's team in the second-division USL Championship beginning in 2025.

 Brooklyn once had a National Football League team named the Brooklyn Lions in 1926, who played at Ebbets Field.

-In Rugby union, Rugby United New York joined Major League Rugby in 2019, and play their home games at MCU Park.
-In Rugby league, existing USARL club Brooklyn Kings joined the professional North American Rugby League competition for its inaugural 2021 season.
+In rugby union, Rugby United New York joined Major League Rugby in 2019 and played their home games at MCU Park through the 2021 season.

 Brooklyn has one of the most active recreational fishing fleets in the United States.
 In addition to a large private fleet along Jamaica Bay, there is a substantial public fleet within Sheepshead Bay.
 Species caught include Black Fish, Porgy, Striped Bass, Black Sea Bass, Fluke, and Flounder.